 So many waterfalls to see in Iceland! (read my article about them)

 - From Reykjahlíð at Lake Mývatn, drive east on the Ring Road (n°1) for 35km and turn left on Road 864 (Hólsfjallavegur) and continue approximately 35 km.
 The left turn to Hafragilfoss is indicated

-- From Husavik, Head South on 85 and turn left on Road864 for 25km.
-Hafragilfoss will be indicated on you right.
+- From Husavik, Head South on road 85 and turn left on Road 864 for 25km.
+Hafragilfoss will be indicated on your right.

-- Attention, the short drive to the parking when leaving the road is not so easy.
+- Beware, the short drive to the parking when leaving the road is not so easy.
 Drive carefully

 - Hafragilsfoss, with its GPS coordinates, is included in my eBook: